-If you would like to volunteer for Forward Assist, please contact us by calling 0191 250 4877 or emailing us at email@example.com.
+If you would like to volunteer for Forward Assist, please contact Paula Edwards by calling 0191 250 4877 or emailing her firstname.lastname@example.org.

 JULIE DENTON (VOLUNTEER)

-Julie is the centre manager for a number of sites in North Tyneside, including John Willie Sams Centre where Forward Assist are based.
-Julie is an an instrumental part of the volunteering team; organising fundraisers, attending events, promoting our charity wherever she goes and always doing it with a huge smile.
+Julie is the Centre Manager for The John Willie Sams Centre in North Tyneside.
+Julie is an active member of the volunteering team; organising fundraisers, attending events, promoting our charity wherever she goes and always doing it with a huge smile.